garthvh/ansible-raspi-playbooks/README.md

 All of the playbooks in the repo with the exception of the distribute_ssh playbook are now compatable with the latest version of ansible and work with ansible semaphore.

+I have been using semaphore and a mariadb database deployed to docker containers on my NAS device.
+For playbooks that use vars_prompts I am passing the prompt variable into the playbook using the "Extra CLI Arguments" box on the semaphore task template.
+Using the -e (extra vars) CLI argument I am passing in the vars that would be prompted for when running the playbook in bash.

+    ["-e","hostname='your_hostname' wifi_ssid='your_ssid' wifi_password='your_pass'"]

 ## Ansible Controller and SSH Keys Setup
 I am using a Raspberry Pi 2 B+ model as a server for ansible, I pull down the repository via git and run ansible commands over SSH.